mercadopago/devsite-docs/guides/online-payments/checkout-pro/latest/integration.en.md

 ### 2. Add the checkout to your website

 Finally, add the following code to show the payment button of your Checkout Pro in the place you want it to appear.

-> Note that you need to configure the `back_urls` if you want to return to your site at the end of the payment.
-For more information, you can visit the [Advanced integration](http://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/advanced-integration#bookmark_return_url) section.

 [[[
 ```php